 He also highlighted the need to think of future energy consumers after the BelNPP is commissioned.
 The president said he is looking for relevant proposals from the government.

 He stressed that the BelNPP is being constructed by Russia, an energy superpower.
 The country has achieved great successes in this field.
-Alexander Lukashenko remarked there is competition between the world’s major countries that can also build nuclear power plants.
+Aleksandr Lukashenko remarked there is competition between the world’s major countries that can also build nuclear power plants.

 On increasing export of services

 “I want the top officials of the Sports and Tourism Ministry, the Industry Ministry, the Healthcare Ministry, and Belarusian embassies abroad to hear me.
-In addition to promoting the Made in Belarus brand it is necessary to promote education in Belarus, recreation in Belarus, doing sports in Belarus, and other ones,” said Alexander Lukashenko.
+In addition to promoting the Made in Belarus brand it is necessary to promote education in Belarus, recreation in Belarus, doing sports in Belarus, and other ones,” said Aleksandr Lukashenko.
 “It is necessary to use capabilities of our country as much as possible to attract foreign tourists.
 We could do so much more in this regard.”

 The president noted that there are worthy places of interest for tourists in Belarus.
 However, in his opinion, there are goals to reach and there are things to learn in this sphere.
 “It is necessary to work hard in this regard.
 Oblast governors and municipal government agencies should be the ones to take care of it,” stressed the head of state.

-Alexander Lukashenko reminded that Belarus had been granted the right to host the European Games and the ice hockey world championship.
+Aleksandr Lukashenko reminded that Belarus had been granted the right to host the European Games and the ice hockey world championship.
 “I’ve said it many times: sport is not only diplomacy, sport is also business with massive amounts of money in circulation.
 Then there is the image of the country to think about.
 I have no doubt that these competitions will be held in Belarus up to the highest standards and as many fans as possible will turn up for them,” he said.

 On cooperation with Belarusian diaspora

 The president said he wanted more efforts put into advancing interaction with the Belarusians, who live abroad and not only in Russia since they are ready to back their native country.
-“It is necessary to pay more attention to Belarusian diaspora,” said Alexander Lukashenko.
+“It is necessary to pay more attention to Belarusian diaspora,” said Aleksandr Lukashenko.

 The head of state pointed out that Belarusian embassies had been opened in various countries to take care of needs of Belarusian citizens among other things.
 “Not a single application from our citizens outside Belarus and inside the country can be thrown away or shuffled onto subordinates or forwarded to the Ministry of Foreign Affairs.
 It is necessary to help people.
-It is our job,” stated Alexander Lukashenko.
+It is our job,” stated Aleksandr Lukashenko.